srikarkura/automating-aws-with-python/README.md

 ## 01-webotron

 webotron is a script that will sync local directory to an S3 bucket, and optionally configure Route 53 and cloudfront as well.

+### Features

+Webotron currently has the following Features

+- List Buckets
+- List Contents of the Bucket